Weddings24 Apr 20265 MIN

 Kavaneet: Honestly one of the best parts was how much music and dance brings people together from different parts of the world.

 Kavaneet: Music is a big part of our lives and the culture in Ghana.
 We go for concerts a lot and many of our friends are musicians.
-I would say that I was definitely the initiator on looking for DJs and performers for our wedding.
+I would say that I was definitely the initiator on looking for music and performers for our wedding.
 Although the final decision was always shared.

 Shobhita: The wedding was held at a gurudwara and even there I had very specific kirtans that I wanted to be sung.